dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_63:_Deploy_Iron_Gallery_App_on_Kubernetes/Task.md

 :- Volume mount name should be db and its mountPath should be /var/lib/mysql.
 Volume name should be db and give it an emptyDir.

-4. Create a service for iron db which should be named iron-db-service-devops under the same namespace.
+**4. Create a service for iron db which should be named iron-db-service-devops under the same namespace.
 Configure spec as selector's db should be mariadb.
-Protocol should be TCP, port and targetPort should be 3306 and its type should be ClusterIP.
+Protocol should be TCP, port and targetPort should be 3306 and its type should be ClusterIP.**

-5. **Create a service for iron gallery which should be named iron-gallery-service-devops under the same namespace.
+**5. Create a service for iron gallery which should be named iron-gallery-service-devops under the same namespace.
 Configure spec as selector's run should be iron-gallery.
-Protocol should be TCP, port and targetPort should be 80, nodePort should be 32678 and its type should be NodePort.
+Protocol should be TCP, port and targetPort should be 80, nodePort should be 32678 and its type should be NodePort.**